labs-lv/sb8/README.md

 ### Games setup

-To use Sonic Buster 8 in games just setup it as a Sound Blaster 2.0 or lower or let the game to autodetect it:
+To use Sonic Buster 8 in games just setup it as a Sound Blaster (version 2.0 or lower).\
+Or let the game to autodetect it:

 ![Detect](/pics/crt1.jpg)